 By buying a call option on a security, a Fund has the right, in return for the premium paid, to buy the security underlying the option at the exercise price.
 By writing (selling) a call option and receiving a premium, the Fund becomes obligated during the term of the option to deliver securities underlying the option at the exercise price if the option is exercised.
 By buying a put option, a Fund has the right, in return for the premium, to sell the security underlying the option at the exercise price.
-By writing a put option, a Fund becomes obligated during the term of the option to purchase the securities underlying the option at the exercise price.
+By writing a put option, a Fund becomes obligated during the term of the option at the exercise price.
+By writing a put option, a Fund becomes obligated during the term of the option at the exercise price.